Affirmative Action Policies and Complaint Procedures

 Overall responsibility for implementation of the affirmative action plan is delegated by the president to vice presidents, deans, directors, and department chairs, each of whom is responsible for the equal opportunity program within his or her respective unit.

 Their responsibilities include, but are not necessarily limited to, the following:

-The full-time position of Director of Equal Opportunity and Affirmative Action will be maintained.
+The full-time position of Director of Equal Opportunity and Title IX will be maintained.

 It is recognized that to some extent achievement of equitable distribution of underrepresented group members and women throughout all job classifications in the university, as projected in goals and timetables, will be the result of initial assignments, subsequent transfers, promotions, and possible training.
 All such appointments shall be made in accordance with affirmative action and equal opportunity concepts and policies and subject to review by the Equal Opportunity and Affirmative Action Office.